flatlanderone/flatlander-modding/Utilities/nexus_readme.md

 ## 7. Tester's Delight On Spawn
 Adds to inventory the Tester's Delight note on first spawn.
 Reading the note adds an assortment of dev items.

-## 8. Teleport To Traders Dev 2.4.1.0-beta
+## 8. Teleport To Traders Dev (updated)
-Adds to inventory on first spawn 2 bundles of teleports:
+Adds to inventory on first spawn various bundles of teleports:
 - 5 Navezgane teleports that will teleport you to the chosen trader's front door.
 Use in Navezgane 2.4.
 - 5 helipad teleports that will teleport you to the center of the chosen trader's helipad.
 They work with any custom or rwg world.
+- 7 teleports to custom traders from the *MPLogue's Custom Prefabs for 7D2D V2.0* mod.

 ## 9. Find Default Mods Folder Batch Utility
 A simple batch file that creates, if necessary, and opens the default 7 Days To Die `Mods` folder in `%APPDATA%\7DaysToDie`.